dropwizard/metrics/contribs/metrics-sigar/README.md

             <version>${metricsVersion}</version>
         </dependency>

  2. Download the Sigar native libraries.
     * If downloading manually, download the Sigar binary package from SourceForge [here](http://sourceforge.net/projects/sigar/files/sigar/1.6/).
+This package includes libs for most OSes and architectures.
     * If you want to automate it in your build script, add the following dependency to your project and add a task to unzip the jar.
-(Note: This jar is missing the Windows libraries.)
+(Note: This jar only contains libs for Linux x86/x64, Solaris x64 and OS X x64)

             <dependency>
                 <groupId>org.fusesource</groupId>
                 <artifactId>sigar</artifactId>